 One important difference between these two approaches is that Attribution Retrieval has no timeout and will eventually complete, no matter how much time it takes.
 If, for example, the network connection is bad and attribution results are not able to be retrieved, they would eventually be retrieved once the network connection was restored or even on a future launch.
 By contrast, Enhanced Deeplinking is designed with user experience in mind, and will only attempt to retrieve a deferred deeplink on the first launch of the first install, and only up to the timeout you specify.
 If the SDK is able to detect a reinstall, any deferred deeplink from the original install will be ignored.
 This is because a user would not expect to be routed to a deeplink destination long after the relevant time window had expired or on a future app launch.
 Imagine clicking a deeplink on a Monday, and being routed on Friday; it would be a confusing experience.

-In summary, if you want to parse the raw attribution results yourself, or you do not care about receiving a deferred deeplink after the relevant time window expires, you may use the Attribution Retrieval [Android, iOS] functionality for deferred deeplinking.
+In summary, if you want to parse the raw attribution results yourself, or you do not care about receiving a deferred deeplink after the relevant time window expires, you may use the Attribution Retrieval (within this page) functionality for deferred deeplinking.
 If you do not care to parse the raw attribution results and you want to receive a deferred deeplink only when relevant, use the Enhanced Deeplinking functionality described here.

 Identity Linking: